-I made the most incredible Rose Gold Candlesticks today.
+I made the most incredible Rose Gold Candlestick holders.
 I used wooden candlesticks and covered them with Rose Gold Metal Leaf.

 Look what I made!
-These DIY Rose Gold candlesticks are the best.
-They are inexpensive, easy to make, and amazing looking!
+These DIY Rose Gold candlestick holders are the best because they are inexpensive, easy to make, and amazing looking!

 I know what you are thinking.